kedbin/relearn.ing/src/content/journal/entry-001.md

 ## 4. The Ultimate "Soft Tool": The Checklist

-The journal asks: *"Why are these [tools] not applied to my daily life?"*
+I asked myself: *"Why are these [tools] not applied to my daily life?"*

 One of the most underutilized tools for optimizing the Input/Output ratio is the humble checklist.
 In his seminal book, ***The Checklist Manifesto***, Dr. Atul Gawande details how this low-tech tool revolutionized high-stakes fields like aviation and surgery.